artkond/artkond.github.io/_posts/2014-03-11-ructf-reverse-500.md

 UPX1:00406D23 TlsCallback_0   endp
 {% endhighlight %}

 Running original binary leads to unhandled exception caused by invalid opcodes just before string comparison.
 These invalid bytes are inserted with tlscallback.
-Skipping tlscallback with a jump over memory editing instructions leads to correct program execution but again treats the hardcoded string "oh_nasty_boy!you_hacked_me:(hehe" as valid.
+Skipping tlscallback with a jump over memory editing instructions leads to correct program execution but again treats the hardcoded string `oh_nasty_boy!you_hacked_me:(hehe` as valid.
 Looking closer at main’s prologue we see a pointer being pushed onto stack:

 {% highlight text %}
 00401220   55               PUSH EBP